Automorphisms of valued fields: amalgamation and existential closedness

 In the case of valued difference fields, value difference groups can always be amalgamated by \cite[Theorem~5.10]{DM}, but residual obstructions may still be present. \begin{eg} Let $K$, $M$ and $L$ be the trivially valued difference fields with valued field sorts $\VF(K)=\mathbb Q$ and $\VF(M)=\VF(L)=\mathbb Q(i)$, and automorphisms $\sigma_M(i)=i$ and $\sigma_L(i)=-i$.
 Then $M$ and $L$ do not amalgamate over the common substructure $K$. \end{eg}

-Amalgamation problems may fail to have solutions even in the absence of obstacles coming from the residue field (e.g.\ if the latter is algebraically closed, see \Cref{AP_VDF} and the following discussion).
+Even in the absence of obstacles coming from the residue field (e.g.\ algebraically closed difference fields are amalgamation bases, see \Cref{AP_VDF} and the following discussion), amalgamation problems may fail to have solutions.

 \begin{eg} Let $k$ be algebraically closed, let $\sigma\in \aut(k)$ be arbitrary, and consider the Hahn product $k((\mathbb R))$ of $(k,\sigma)$ and $(\mathbb{R},0, +, \leq,\id_{\mathbb{R}})$.
 Let $K_0\coloneqq k((\mathbb{Z})) \subseteq k((\mathbb{R}))$, and let $K\coloneqq K_0(t^{\pi})$.
 By the Zariski--Abhyankar inequality \cite[Corollary 3.25]{Dri}, the residue field of $K$ is an algebraic extension of $k$, so it is equal to $k$.
 Let $L$ and $M$ be valued fields isomorphic to $K(\sqrt{t^\pi})$, endowed with automorphisms $\sigma_L$ and $\sigma_M$ extending the automorphism on $K$ so that $\sigma_L$ fixes the square roots of $t^{\pi}$ while $\sigma_M$ swaps them.
 Then $(L,\sigma_L)$ and $(M,\sigma_M)$ cannot be amalgamated over $K$. \end{eg}